18 years later, America vows to ‘never forget’ 9/11

 Nearly 3,000 people were killed when terrorist-piloted planes slammed into the World Trade Center, the Pentagon and the field in Pennsylvania.

-After reading part of the long list of names, Parboti Parbhu choked up as she spoke from the ground zero podium about her slain sister, Hardai.
-Even after nearly two decades, “there’s no easy way to say goodbye,” she said.
+Parboti Parbhu choked up as she spoke from the podium about her slain sister, Hardai.
+Even after nearly two decades, “There’s no easy way to say goodbye,” she said.

 By now, the heritage of grief has been handed down to a new generation, including children and young adults who knew their lost relatives barely or not at all.